-Integrate microbiomes into the wildlife conservation toolbox
+Integrate microorganisms into the wildlife conservation toolbox

 Photo credit: Tom Malkowicz

-We are working with Dr. Sharon Deem and her group at the Institute of Conservation Medicine in the St. Louis Zoo to study the box turtle population in Forest Park.
+We are working with Dr. Sharon Deem and her group at the Institute for Conservation Medicine in the St. Louis Zoo to study the box turtle population in Forest Park.
 Read more about this LEC-funded project.

 We are working with Dr. Jason Knouft and his group at St. Louis University to study the freshwater biomes.
 Read more about this LEC-funded project.